danielwohlgemuth/let-them-draw-infrastructure/README.md

 [Let Them Draw CI/CD Pipeline diagram file](https://app.diagrams.net/?title=let-them-draw-cicd-pipeline#Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fdanielwohlgemuth%2Flet-them-draw-infrastructure%2Frefs%2Fheads%2Fmain%2Fassets%2Flet-them-draw-cicd-pipeline.drawio)

 The code that sets up and maintains the infrastructure of the app is configured through 4 pipelines: the main pipeline that sets up the whole AWS infrastructure, two additional pipelines that handle updates to the receptionist and artist components, and one that handles updates to the website.
-This separation allows independent updates to the infrastructure and its functionality as needed.
+This separation allows independent updates to the infrastructure as needed.

 ## Let Them Draw Monitoring